1. Automation#

 • Application client secret

-The Directory/tenant ID can be found under Azure Active Directory:
+The Directory/Tenant ID can be found under Azure Active Directory:

 Tenant ID